d-dantte/Dia/README.md

 9. List
 10. Record

 Every dia value represents data of the corresponding type, or the absence of data.
-All values may also have an optional attribute list attached to them.
+All values may also have an optional annotation list attached to them.

 As already stated, Dia supports Textual and Binary representation of a specific arrangement of the above types.
 The following sections will discuss the details of each of the types, as well as their representation in the 2 formats.
 However, before proceeding, a general overview of